Code-Institute-Submissions/flux-time/README.md

 in several different countries and timezones, scheduling rotas and organising Zoom meetings has become increasingly frustrating.

-While services like Calendly.com can help two people organise times that suit both parties, it's not a soultion that scales when dozens or hundreds of people need to schedule periods that overlap.
+While services like Calendly.com can help two people organise times that suit both parties, it's not a solution that scales when dozens or hundreds of people need to schedule periods that overlap.

 I'm looking for a solution to this problem that can scale and is cost effective.